Macbeth

 SCENE i

-This entire act is often accused of “sagging” and being tedious; but consider Macbeth’s experience psychologically and how such an effect might be appropriate.
-This first scene may contain portions again not by Shakespeare.
+This entire act is often accused of “sagging” and being tedious; but consider Macbeth’s experience psychologically and how such an effect might be absolutely appropriate.

+This first scene may contain portions again not by Shakespeare, and may have an intentional outlandish black humor.
 After the third familiar not mentioned in the first Act, a harpy, is said to cry, “‘Tis time, ’tis time” (IV.i.3), the witches make soup and intone: “Double, double toil and trouble” (IV.i.10).
 This phrase

 is part of the refrain to their demonic incantation, an inspiring little number in tetrameter….
 The collective memory has clouded somewhat; often this refrain comes to mind in the jumbled form “Bubble, bubble, toil and trouble,” which makes even less sense than the original.
 The witches are actually trying, with their spells, to pile up toil and trouble until they “double” — yielding twice the toil and double the trouble for Macbeth, presumably.
 (Macrone 32-33)

 The second apparition, a bloody child (which serves as a recurring image in this play), calls Macbeth three times; this time Macbeth seems impatient, or perhaps his own name has become loathsome to him.
 The apparition promises that “none of woman born / Shall harm Macbeth” (IV.i.80-81), seemingly contradicting the first message; Macbeth notices this, but figures that killing Macduff anyway will serve as a welcome narcotic.
-The third apparition, a crowned child holding a tree, announces, “Macbeth shall never vanquish’d be until / Great Birnan wood to high Dunsinane hill / Shall come against him” (IV.i.92-94).
-So that seems pretty safe, since “Who can impress the forest, bid the tree / Unfix his earth-bound root” (IV.i.95-96)?
+The apparition prefigures the idea of Macduff’s C-section birth.

 Lennox arrives but did not see any witches.
 He brings news that Macduff is fled to England.
 “Time, thou anticipat’st my dread exploits” (IV.i.144), apostrophizes Macbeth, turning to gratuitous depopulation now, vowing to butcher Macduff’s family, even though no prophecies suggested that his descendants were a threat.
-Macbeth even mentions that his days of deliberation are over: he won’t even think about his violence now but just act.
+Macbeth even mentions that his days of deliberation are over: he won’t even think about his violence now but just act (IV.i.145-147).

 SCENE ii